yasminamado/espectro/README.md

 ```
 One can find more examples on how to use the ESPECTRO libraries in the App's available (any file starting with `App_`).
 The user can also use these examples as starting point to develop their own applications.

 As an example, the application `App_extract.py` extracts the spectrum within a given wavelength range from the OPERA FITS product (`*.m.fits.gz`).
-Execute the following command from a Terminal shell:
+Run the following command from a Terminal shell:

 `
-$ESPECTRO_PATH/App_extract.py --input=spectrum.m.fits.gz --wlrange="650 660" --spectype=norm -tr -e
+python $ESPECTRO_PATH/App_extract.py --input=spectrum.m.fits.gz --wlrange="650 660" --spectype=norm -tr -e
 `

 The input data file `spectrum.m.fits.gz` is a spectrum product reduced by OPERA.
 In the example above it will print out the nomalized spectrum (option `--spectype=norm`).
 It will print out the following three columns: